groc-prog/pyneo4j-ogm/README.md

 class Coffee(NodeModel):
   """
   This class represents a node with the labels `Beverage` and `Hot`.
 Notice that the labels of this model are explicitly defined in the `Settings` class.
   """
   flavor: str
   sugar: bool
   milk: bool

   developers: RelationshipProperty["Developer", "Consumed"] = RelationshipProperty(
-    target_model="Developer",
+    target_model=Developer,
     relationship_model="Consumed",
     direction=RelationshipPropertyDirection.INCOMING,
     cardinality=RelationshipPropertyCardinality.ZERO_OR_MORE,
-    allow_multiple=False,
+    allow_multiple=True,
   )

   class Settings: